tarwn/lessthandot-hugo/blogs/content/posts/2009-10-09-decimal-and-numeric-problems-when-you-do.md

 ---
-title: Decimal and Numeric problems when you don’t specify precision and scale
+title: Decimal and Numeric problems when you don't specify precision and scale
 author: George Mastros (gmmastros)
 type: post
 date: 2009-10-09T11:24:21+00:00